dentolos19/PasteMystNet/README.md

 A simple API wrapper for [PasteMyst](https://paste.myst.rs)!
 It is really simple to use and works with almost any platform, get started using this library by following the instructions below.

-First of all, install the library on your project by entering this command into your package manager console, or just search it in the package manager.
+First of all, install the library on your project by entering this command respectively.

+- .NET CLI: `dotnet add package PasteMystNet`
-`Install-Package PasteMystNet`
+- Package Manager: `Install-Package PasteMystNet`

 Instructions on how to use this library for latest versions...